CycloneDX/cdxgen-plugins-bin/README.md

 ```

 cdxgen would automatically use the plugins from the global node_modules path to enrich the SBOM output for certain project types such as `docker`.

-## Discord support

-The developers could be reached via the [discord](https://discord.gg/DCNxzaeUpd) channel.